Never Say This to Someone Suffering from Depression

 Medication can be a major cause of stress because of preconceived notions or beliefs about dependency or side effects.
 All of this is combined to create a general fear of altering their fundamental psyche or “losing” themselves.

-People who aren’t depressed don’t experience decreases in their physical or psychological energies, but these two symptoms are very common in patients who have depression.
+People who aren’t depressed don’t experience decreases in their physical or psychological energies, but these two symptoms are very common in patients with depression.

 You may have the best intentions when you tell someone who is depressed to get up and do something to make them feel better, like going out, traveling, or trying to have a little fun.